 Always have some small coins and change with you (1,2,5,10,20) to buy snacks, water, pay a taxi and to avoid problems with the change of 50s or 100s which can be complicated over here.

-You’ll need Peruvian soles (S/) that you can change from US$ to S/ on the street with officials who do money exchange (they have blue jackets and can be found around the plaza de armas in Cusco or the Kennedy Park in Lima).
+You’ll need Peruvian soles (S/) that you can change from USD to S/ on the street with officials who do money exchange (they have blue jackets and can be found around the plaza de armas in Cusco or the Kennedy Park in Lima).
 Make sure to check your dollar bills so can avoid falling victim to travel scams.

 6. Be Aware of the Altitude Sickness